lagoon-road/lr-examples/hello-world.md

 .middleware({
   response : (next, relay, request, response) => {
     response.end('<h1>Hello world</h1>');
+    next();
   }
 })
 ```
 As you can see the middleware method expects an object as argument.
 It is a flat, non nested object where you can assign all the middleware that you need.
 In our case that is a single one.
 The middleware might have an odd argument signature for people who are familiar with middleware.
-There is a good reason for this change which you can read about in the [faq](/faq#middlware-signature) section.
+There is a good reason for this change which you can read about in the [faq](/faq#middlware-signature)section.
 The middlware is a simple response that sends back the html that we want to show on the client.
 Last step in the process, add the middleware to a event.

+> Always call the `next` method, even in the last middleware that you add.
+Read why in the [update and middleware stack](/guide/update-and-middleware-stack)

 ```
 .done('response')